MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular11.md

 1. Ensure that you are ready to complete the upgrade process and everything is working as expected in the feature branch.
 2. Create a new branch named "main" in the repository.
 3. Create a PR from the features/ng11 branch that merges into main.
-4. When ready, please complete the PR.
+4. When ready, complete the PR.
-5. Congratulations, you just successfully upgraded an extension!
+5. Congratulations, you successfully upgraded an extension!

 ## Releasing your upgraded extension
 Once your extension has been tested in Windows Admin Center desktop and service mode, send an email to [wacextensionrequest@microsoft.com](mailto:wacextensionrequest@microsoft.com?subject=Windows%20Admin%20Center%20Extension%20Package%20Review) to coordinate the release of your upgraded extension.